 I love this neighborhood.
 I jog its streets, sheltered by the tree canopy, and feel like Le Petit Prince on a small planetoid, my path folding back on itself like that’s all there is.
 I know lots of folks here, and although I still have lots to meet, it actually seems achievable to befriend them all.
 The school, our school, it’ll always be, the core of the neighborhood, its beating heart.
 It meters out each year in snow cones, smores, and songs.

 I love this street.
 I’ve made friends here, real ones.
-We are a tribe, even now — and it’s less so now than it used to be.
+We are a tribe.
 All the kids, burgeoning before my eyes, I love them like family.

 I love this house.
 It’s inefficient, quirky, and smallish — which is to say that it’s cozy and charming.
 The sunny kitchen has cheered me through many hours.
 The quiet green of the backyard, the tall trees swaying gently, the crickets and the fireflies, the bright winter moon through the skylights.
 I will miss this place.
 Part of me will stay behind.